 Brian Richter has been a global leader in water science and conservation for more than 25 years.
 He is the Chief Scientist for the Water program of The Nature Conservancy, an international conservation organization, where he promotes sustainable water use and management with governments, corporations and local communities.
 He is also the President of Sustainable Waters, a global water education organization.
 Brian has consulted on more than 120 water projects worldwide.
 He serves as a water advisor to some of the world’s largest corporations, investment banks and the United Nations, and has testified before the U.S. Congress on multiple occasions.
 He also teaches a course on Water Sustainability at the University of Virginia.

-Brian has developed numerous scientific tools and methods to support river protection and restoration efforts, including the Indicators of Hydrologic Alteration software that is being used by water managers and ecologists worldwide.
+Brian has developed numerous scientific tools and methods to support river protection and restoration efforts, including the Indicators of Hydrologic Alteration software that is being used by water managers and scientists worldwide.
 Brian was featured in a BBC documentary with David Attenborough on “How Many People Can Live on Planet Earth?”
-He has published many scientific papers on the importance of ecologically sustainable water management in international science journals, and co-authored a book with Sandra Postel entitled “Rivers for Life: Managing Water for People and Nature” (Island Press, 2003).
-Brian's newest book, "Chasing Water: A Guide for Moving from Scarcity to Sustainability," will be published by Island Press in Summer 2014.
+He has published many scientific papers on the importance of ecologically sustainable water management in international science journals, and co-authored a book with Sandra Postel entitled Rivers for Life: Managing Water for People and Nature (Island Press, 2003).
+His new book, Chasing Water: A Guide for Moving from Scarcity to Sustainability, was published by Island Press in June 2014.